Castell Coch Woodlands and Road Section

 Geologically, the steep slopes reveal a sequence of rock bedding from the Devonian Old Red Sandstone into the Carboniferous Limestone.
-Unlike other exposures in South Wales, where the coal measures intervene, the lowest carboniferous limestone beds directly onto the older Devonian rocks.
+Unlike other exposures in South Wales, the lowest Carboniferous Limestone beds here represent the start of the period.
 Much of the SSSI is open for public access, and adjoins the large area of Forestry Commission woodland known as Fforest Fawr.